-The Company's shares are traded on the Aquis Stock Exchange Growth Market under ticker CXS and ISIN number GB00BMD0WG01.
+The Company's shares are listed on the Aquis Stock Exchange Growth Market under ticker CXS and ISIN number GB00BMD0WG01.
+Trading in the Company's ordinary shares on AQSE were suspended on 6 June 2024.
+The Company is aware of its continuing obligations under the AQSE rules.